 Basis of Presentation - The accompanying unaudited Condensed Consolidated Financial Statements should be read in conjunction with the audited Consolidated Financial Statements and accompanying Notes filed with the U.S. Securities and Exchange Commission ("SEC") in the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2021.
 These Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-In the opinion of management, the accompanying Condensed Consolidated Financial Statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of Dell Technologies Inc. as of April 30, 2021 and January 29, 2021 and the results of its operations, corresponding comprehensive income (loss) and its cash flows for the three months ended April 30, 2021 and May 1, 2020.
+In the opinion of management, the accompanying Condensed Consolidated Financial Statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of Dell Technologies Inc. as of July 30, 2021 and January 29, 2021, the results of its operations and corresponding comprehensive income (loss) for the three and six months ended July 30, 2021 and July 31, 2020, its cash flows for the six months ended July 30, 2021 and July 31, 2020, and its statements of stockholders' equity for the three and six months ended July 30, 2021 and July 30, 2021 and July 30, 2021 and July 30, 2021 and July 31, 2020.

 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the Condensed Consolidated Financial Statements and the accompanying Notes.
 Management has considered the actual and potential economic impacts of the coronavirus disease 2019 ("COVID-19") pandemic on the Company's critical and significant accounting estimates.
 Actual results could differ materially from those estimates.
-The results of operations, comprehensive income (loss), and cash flows for the three months ended April 30, 2021 and May 1, 2020 are not necessarily indicative of the results to be expected for the full fiscal year or for any other fiscal period.
+The results of operations and comprehensive income (loss) for the three and six months ended July 30, 2021 and July 31, 2020, cash flows for the six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020, and statements of stockholders' equity for the three and six months ended July 30, 2021 and July 31, 2020 are not necessarily indicative of the results to be expected for the full fiscal year or for any other fiscal period.

 The Company's fiscal year is the 52- or 53-week period ending on the Friday nearest January 31.
-Both the fiscal year ended January 29, 2021 ("Fiscal 2021") and fiscal year ending January 28, 2022 ("Fiscal 2022") are 52-week periods.
+Both the fiscal year ending January 28, 2022 ("Fiscal 2022") and fiscal year ended January 29, 2021 ("Fiscal 2021") are 52-week periods.